matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Rcpp_Tutorial.md

 There are a number of very difficult to diagnose problems you can run into when including C++ code in an R package that you actually intend to publish on CRAN.
 Some of the most common pitfalls are [documented here, in the Writing R Extensions Wiki](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Portable-C-and-C_002b_002b-code).
 Most of these can be totally avoided by sticking to the data structures provided by Rcpp and using [systactic sugar](http://adv-r.had.co.nz/Rcpp.html#rcpp-sugar), which calls R functions to do things like sampling random variables.

+### Some Headers Not Welcome

+It turns out that not all C++ headers are portable.
+In particular the `math.h` and `cmath` headers should not be included in C++ code that will be part of an R package.
+My understanding of this is that these are very commonly used libraries, and that including one in one of your C++ files may alter the functionality of other libraries.
+So in general, you should remove these from your code if you want to distribute it on CRAN.
+In practice (distributing a package on Github, for example) I have not run in to any problems with including these headers.

+	#include <math.h>
+	#include <cmath>

+### Using Statements

+Another issue you will need to address is ambiguity in which namespace the functions you use are coming from, if you end up using functions from the  `std` or `boost` or `armadillo` libraries.
+In particular, the [Writing R Extensions document](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Portable-C-and-C_002b_002b-code) suggests you use `using` statements when you want to include basic functions like `sqrt()` or `exp()`.
+Where applicable, I have added the following lines of code to my C++ files below the import statements:

+	using std::pow;
+	using std::exp;
+	using std::sqrt;
+	using std::log;

+These cover most of what I need to do as it relates to machine learning, but you will just want to keep in mind which basic functions you tend to use most.
+This way, you can reference them by their shortened names -- like `sqrt()` or `exp()` throughout the program you are writing.

+### Number Types, ceil(), floor() and Division

+It is also very important to

+### Assert Statements
 <!---
 ### Breaking References
 [Passing by refernces vs. passing by value](http://courses.washington.edu/css342/zander/css332/passby.html) is probably the most complicated and error inducing challenge to deal with if you are trying to implement machine learning algorithms in C++.
 Often if we are trying to approximate some sort of posterior distribution, we will want to take a bunch of samples of the variable of interest using [Metropolis Hastings](http://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) or some similar algorithm .
 To do this, we will want to save lots of values of some variable over a large number of iterations.
 The problem is that if we pass the same varialbe by reference repeatedly, then what will get stored and returned in the vector/matrix will be a bunch of references to the same value, meaning what you get back in R is observations from your last iteration, repeated a whole bunch of times -- not good!
 The way we deal with this is by breaking references.
 The simplest way to break a reference in C++ is to use a middleman varible -- something that gets created an destroyed immediately.